 We are an independent predictive financial intelligence and news service specializing in the world's premier early growth markets.
 Unlike any other news service, Capitol Intelligence provides detailed forward-looking origination and deal flow opportunities intergrated with a comprehensive deals and regulatory database - resulting in getting deals done in high-growth markets.

-WASHINGTON/BALTIMORE (BBN) – President Donald Trump plan to spend up to USD 1 trillion upgrading US infrastructure has triggered the first serious bipartisan debate in Congress whether the United States should establish a National Infrastructure Bank and/or national bond authority.
+WASHINGTON/BALTIMORE (BBN) – (Update on October 26, 2017 to add comments from Temasek Holdings CEO Ho Ching) — President Donald Trump plan to spend up to USD 1 trillion upgrading US infrastructure has triggered the first serious bipartisan debate in Congress whether the United States should establish a National Infrastructure Bank and/or national bond authority.

-[President Donald Trump speaks with Capitol Intelligence/BBN using CI Glass at Economic Club of Washington DC event prior to entering race for Presidency.
-Marriott Marquis Hotel and opening of Trump International Hotel in Washington, DC.
+[President Donald Trump speaks with Capitol Intelligence/BBN using CI Glass at Economic Club of Washington DC event prior to entering race for Presidency and the opening of Trump International Hotel in Washington, DC.
 December 15, 2014]

 US House Transportation and Infrastructure Chairman Rep. Bill Shuster (R-PA) says he opposes the establishment of a National Infrastructure Bank while US Senator Mark Warner (D-VA) is pressing for an independent National Infrastructure Bank or financing authority.